- Important: Read This Section Before Running BatchMan

 - All ByLayer: Sets all entities to All ByLayer.

-- Purge+: Purges each drawing of unnecessary and unused lines, fonts, layers, blocks, etc., three times.
+- Purge+: Purges each drawing of unnecessary and unused lines, fonts, layers, blocks, etc., four times.

 - Text Styles: BatchMan will look through all the Land F/X Text Styles in your default Preference Set and update the styles in each drawing to match your current settings for those styles.